adingler711/MSPA_Thesis/README.md

-This repository is used to store my work for my thesis.
+This repository is used to store my thesis work.
 # MSPA_Thesis